Design it. Sell it. We print it.

 • Supported print file formats

-• Maximum file size of your design
+• The maximum file size of your design

 • Print area size